-I would like to introduce you to the MedStar Georgetown University Hospital-National Institutes of Health Neurology Residency Program.
+I would like to introduce you to the NIH - Medstar Georgetown University Hospital Neurology Residency Program.
 We are a categorical residency program integrating PGY -1 through PGY-4 that provides clinical training in the heart of Washington DC.
-Residents have core rotations at MedStar Georgetown University Hospital, MedStar Washington Hospital Center and Children’s National Medical Center.
+Residents have core rotations at Georgetown University Hospital, Washington Hospital Center, National Institutes of Health and Children’s National Medical Center.
 The various hospitals provide a significant diversity of neurological presentations across various socio-economic backgrounds.
 They form the backbone of our residency program and contribute to the rich training experience of our residents.

 As a former Georgetown resident and fellow, I strive to continually improve the program and the residency training experience.
 Neurology has undergone a transformation in therapeutics in the past decade.
 Our collaboration with the NIH provides the opportunity to train clinician-scientists and fits with the goal of training colleagues who are ready to bring Neurology into the forefront of diagnostics and therapeutics.

-Thank you for your interest in Georgetown Neurology and best of luck with the upcoming interviews.
+Thank you for your interest in Medstar Georgetown NIH Neurology Residency Program.